Trump to expand DOJ's 'Operation Legend' to Chicago, Albuquerque amid unrest

 TRUMP LIKENS DEMOCRAT-LED CITIES TO 'WAR ZONES,' HINTS AT FEDERAL INTERVENTION

 Some of the mourners exchanged gunfire with the people inside the vehicle before it crashed down the block.
-The victims were taken to five hospitals, where they were listed conditions ranging from serious to critical.
+The victims were taken to five hospitals, where they were listed in conditions ranging from serious to critical.
 At least one person has been arrested but police haven’t given a motive or said if the shooter and the victims knew each other, the Chicago Tribune reported.

 Last week, Trump likened Democrat-led cities to “war zones,” while hinting federal intervention could be coming.